A message from Dr. Richey. Click here to learn more.

 How can I promote a healthy pregnancy?

-She encourages a clean lifestyle that includes wholesome foods, water, and exercise to enhance the wellbeing of both mother and baby.
+We encourage a clean lifestyle that includes wholesome foods, water, and exercise to enhance the wellbeing of both mother and baby.

 Steps you can take to ensure a healthy pregnancy include: